OneDuckyBoy/awesome-CrewAI-projects/marketing_posts_crew/README.md

-# AI Crew for Game Building
+# AI Crew for making posts for most popular social medias and email newsletters/marketing
 ## Introduction
 This project demonstrates the use of the CrewAI framework to automate the creation tests on different topics.
 CrewAI orchestrates autonomous AI agents, enabling them to collaborate and execute complex tasks efficiently.